HaozeG/CS225/ComputingAssignment/CA1/README.md

 ### reporting

 1. Reports are produced in *report* folder.
-2. Open_file() is used to produce a week report, while Month() is used to produce a month report.
+2. `Open_file()` is used to produce a week report, while `Month()` is used to produce a month report.
 All other functions in Report.h need not use in main function.
 3. Our Report system uses data from a single-linked list that goes through all nodes.
-4.By using sort(), we can order the reporting order as you wish.
+4. By using sort(), we can order the reporting order as you wish.

 #### manual

+Type in `6`, follow the instruction to produce report.

 #### automatic